« Jon Whitcomb's pretty girls and boys | Main | Robert Louis Stevenson by John W. Alexander »

 What could be worse than this?
 Back view of travellers approaching the plane.
 Yes, that's the way we used to board planes in those days.
 Sometimes we had to run, with crew running along with us.

 Once again, Al Parker saves the day with a very fine portrait of a flight attendant, known as stewardesses then and not averse to helping with the baby.
-Here he has taken a mundane situation and made a painting out of it.
-BTW, that link has about as lukewarm a description of Parker as an illustrator as one could imagine, but it contains a photo of him at his beat-up old drawing table.
+Here he has taken a mundane situation and made an exceptionally good portrait out of it.

 Many thanks, Marty -- Look for more, coming up real soon.